Summary Table of Kenya Company Registration

 Kenya business setup summary

-• A private limited liability company: this entity is the most preferred by foreign entrepreneurs and investors looking to do business in the country and is suitable for small and medium sized establishments;
+• A private limited liability company is the preferred choice for foreign entrepreneurs and investors looking to do business in the country.
+It is suitable for small and medium-sized enterprises.

-• A public limited company: this legal entity is preferred by investors looking to establish large corporations with intention of listing the same on Nairobi Stock Exchange;
+• A public limited company: this legal entity is preferred by investors looking to establish large corporations with the intention of listing them on the Nairobi Stock Exchange.

-• Representative office: Although not provided for in the companies act, foreign banks looking to set up representative offices in Kenya may also do so by directly applying through the Central Bank of Kenya.
+• Representative office: Although not provided for in the Companies Act, foreign banks seeking to establish representative offices in Kenya may do so by applying directly to the Central Bank of Kenya.

 Benefits and problems